 2001.1 Unless otherwise provided by law, this chapter shall apply to all District government applicants, candidates, employees, and volunteers, except for:

-2004.1 Personnel authorities may establish physical and mental qualification requirements that are necessary to perform a specific job or class of jobs.
-Any physical or mental qualification requirement established by a personnel authority shall:
+2004.1 Except as otherwise provided by law, the Director of the D.C.
+Department of Human Resources may establish physical and mental qualification requirements that are necessary to perform a specific job or class of jobs.
+Any physical or mental qualification requirement established by the Director of DCHR shall:

-2004.3 The personnel authority may disqualify an applicant or candidate, or direct an agency to separate an employee or volunteer, if the applicant, candidate, employee, or volunteer is found to be unable to meet established physical or mental requirements of his or her position.
+2004.3 A personnel authority may disqualify an applicant or candidate or direct an agency under its authority to separate an employee or volunteer, if the applicant, candidate, employee, or volunteer cannot meet the established physical or mental requirements of their job.